 Girls On the Brain: As Kurt Vonnegut once famously said, “make love when you can, it’s good for you”.
 Mr. Vonnegut is a source of endless wisdom, but this bit proves essential when you spend all week studying.
 Imagine you’re a single dude in med school – you study, you study more, you go out once in a while and get drunk.
 Hopefully once in a while during the few times you go out, you say the right things to the right girl and she goes home with you and you finally have terrible drunk sex to satiate your needs for the next two days before beginning another month or two of celibacy.
 Then you go back to having Pathoma videos open in one tab and PornHub open in another, dreaming about the next time you get lucky.
 Sounds shitty, right?
 Having a girlfriend in med school is dope because you won’t lose your mind every time you see a girl in yoga pants at the coffee shops when you need to concentrate on pharmacology.
 Nothing is more of a stress relief than not having to worry about the next time you’ll get laid.
 All work and no play makes Jack a dull boy, after all.

 Time: Branching off the previous point, I can’t imagine trying to court a girl in medical school.
-You don’t have time to hang out a few times a week with a new girl before she gives in to your carnal desires.
+You don’t really have time to hang out a few times a week with a new girl.
 And I doubt most girls will like the idea of you saying, “I had fun tonight, let’s hang out again in two weeks”.
 And you can’t go out every weekend.
 So unless you have a Floyd Mayweather like record when you go out and try to score, you’ll go sexless for long stretches of time without a girlfriend

 or a solid FWB.
 If you’re a low-20’s dude with a high libido, you’ll have to go out and meet girls, go on dates, and all that jazz if you want to get laid.
 Ain’t no med student got time for that.